 Frequently Asked Questions

 The programmes are open to both state and private school students.
-We're keen to make Leaf's programmes accessible in themselves (especially by offering them free of charge), but Leaf is not an access programme per se; we're aiming to support exceptional teenagers to explore how they can best help others, whatever their background.
+We're keen to make Leaf's programmes accessible (especially by offering them free of charge if needed), but Leaf is not an access programme per se; we're aiming to support exceptional teenagers to explore how they can best help others, whatever their background.

 In this way, while our most exceptional applicants will receive a higher level of support, discussion, and recognition, everyone who is interested in the programme (and meets our eligibility criteria) will be able to participate in some way.
 So there really is no downside in applying!